Lock throws 3 TDs in first half as Broncos beat Texans 38-24

 The Broncos (5-8) scored on their first five possessions to build 38-3 lead early in the third quarter.
 They scored more than 24 points for the first time since Oct.
 19, 2018.

 Houston’s hold on the AFC South took a hit as the Texans (8-5) came out flat in a terrible first half a week after downing the Patriots 28-22 for their first win in the series since 2010.
-The Texans are one-half game ahead of the Titans (7-5), who play in Oakland later Sunday.
+Tennessee (8-5) beat Oakland later Sunday to move into a tie with Houston for first place in the division.

+“I don’t think there was anything very good,” Houston coach Bill O’Brien said.
+“I take full responsibility for that.
+Just did not have this team ready to play.
+I thought I did, but I was wrong.”

 Deshaun Watson threw for 292 yards with one TD pass and two interceptions after throwing three touchdown passes and grabbing his first career TD reception in a stellar performance against New England.